hpcuantwerpen/UAntwerpen-modules/docs/SitePackage.md

     -   `stack_version`: Version of the calcua stack, can be system for which the best matching architecture should be returned.
-If `stack_version` is a 3L hierarchy, this can be a middle level one if `long_osarch` is also a middle level name (which implies that `reduce_stack_version` is also a 3L hierarchy)
+If `stack_version` is a 3L hierarchy, this can be a middle level one if `osarch` is also a middle level name (which implies that `reduce_stack_version` is also a 3L hierarchy)